You are currently on Hearing Direct UK

 Additionally, people with minor auditory problems fail to notice the gradual loss.
 When you notice that an impairment is impacting your daily life, it may be time to try and manage the condition with digital hearing aids.

-There are two commonly recognized types of sensorineural hearing loss: sudden and progressive.
+Sudden and Progressive are the two commonly recognized types of sensorineural hearing loss.